-1.4.4.3 Additional Information
+1.4.4.3 Additional Information Revised 7/1/18

-- 1.4.4.3.1 Except in the review of applications for a secondary use, in order to properly evaluate the impacts of a withdrawal, the District may require the submission of detailed hydrologic information in addition to that which is requested on the application form. - 1.4.4.3.2 If such information is required, then it will be requested at the time of the pre-application conference or usually within 30 days of the filing of a completed application form (see Section 1.4.5.3 of this Handbook).
+1.4.4.3.1 In order to properly evaluate the impacts of a withdrawal, the District may require the submission of detailed hydrologic information in addition to that which is requested on the application form.

+- 1.4.4.3.2 If such information is required, then it will be requested at the time of the pre-application conference or usually within 30 days of the filing of a completed application form (see Section 1.4.5.3 of this Handbook).
 Failure to correct an error or omission or to supply additional information shall not be grounds for permit denial unless the District timely notifies the applicant within this 30-day time period. - 1.4.4.3.3 Information which may be requested includes that which will be obtained from the hydrologic testing program described in Section 3.1.1 of this Handbook.